 - Examples You set up a savings plan with a goal of having \$75,000 in 18 years to pay for your child's education.
 For this plan, the future value is \$75,000. - You take out a loan for \$11,000.
-The future value is \$0.00, as it is for any typical loan. - - You must express cash paid out, such as deposits to savings, using negative numbers, and cash received, such as dividend checks, using positive numbers. - Example The following example defines an amount to save or invest each month, the annual percentage rate (APR) of the interest, the total number of payments, and prompts for when during the month payments will be made.
+The future value is \$0.00, as it is for any typical loan. - Rules <rate per period>, <number pay periods>, and <each pmt> must all be expressed in terms of the same units, weekly/weeks, monthly/months, yearly/years, and so on. - You must express cash paid out, such as deposits to savings, using negative numbers, and cash received, such as dividend checks, using positive numbers. - Example The following example defines an amount to save or invest each month, the annual percentage rate (APR) of the interest, the total number of payments, and prompts for when during the month payments will be made.
 Then it tells the user what the future value of such a savings plan or investment will be.